- Written by Dr.Mehmet Demircioglu

 Medical clearance means confirming that the patient is safe for surgery.
 Blood pressure, diabetes, bleeding risk, medications, skin disease, and other conditions can change the plan.
 Aesthetic desire should not outrank medical safety.

 Before consultation, choose the terms that actually apply to your case.
-A patient with a high forehead should focus on hairline design, donor capacity, and long term planning.
+A patient with a high forehead should focus on hairline design, donor capacity, and long-term planning.
 A patient with crown thinning should focus on crown coverage, graft distribution, and realistic density.
 A patient with previous surgery should focus on donor depletion, repair, and expectations.

 During consultation, each term should become practical.
 FUE should lead to a discussion about extraction, donor protection, and surgical responsibility.
 Density should lead to a discussion about hair caliber, blood supply, future loss risk, and what the scalp can safely support.

 After consultation, be careful if you remember only the exciting words.
-Full coverage, maximum density, advanced technique, painless surgery, and guaranteed growth can sound comforting, but they do not prove that the plan is safe.
+Full coverage, maximum density, impressive technique names, painless surgery, and guaranteed growth can sound comforting, but they do not prove that the plan is safe.
 The words that protect you are usually less glamorous.
-Donor management, conservative planning, natural hairline, proper candidacy, and follow up are often more important.
+Donor management, conservative planning, natural hairline, proper candidacy, and follow-up usually tell you more about the quality of the plan.

-My final advice is simple.
 Learn the terms, but do not fall in love with terminology.
 A hair transplant is not successful because the clinic uses modern words.
 It is successful when the diagnosis is correct, the donor area is respected, the recipient area is designed naturally, the grafts are handled well, and the plan still makes sense years later.